karenpayneoregon/VisualStudioEducation/readme.md

 By following what is presented will assist developers when training becomes available here by a vendor.

 ## C# 7 (or higher) programming language
-**Note**: While working with code many of the code samples will show old school methods to accomplish a task then a secondary example will show current conventions while discussing alternates hybrid solutions.
+> While working with code many of the code samples will show old school methods to accomplish a task then a secondary example will show current conventions while discussing alternates hybrid solutions.
 Alternate and hybrid solutions are intermediate level ways to complete a task, which in many cases does not hinder performance.

 Example: The task is to display a person's first and last name.
 ```csharp